manassarpatwar/AMK/README.md

 * [Bootstrap]

 ## Setup
-To sep up this project, run
+To sep up this project and install all the node modules, run
 ```
 npm install
 ```